gentoosiast/nodejs2023Q2-service/README.md

 8. Everything should be ready and now you can run authentication tests `npm run test:auth` and check out logs written by custom logger in `./logs/` folder

+## JWT authentication

+Note: `/auth/refresh` route is not covered by unit tests.
+You can check it manually via Postman, Insomnia, or if you use [REST Client extension for VS Code](https://marketplace.visualstudio.com/items?itemName=humao.rest-client), you can perform requests using [hls-auth.http](hls-auth.http) provided by me.

+## Custom logger

+Logs are residing in the `./logs/` folder mounted via Docker bind mount.
+There are two log files: `current-combined.log` - contains log messages with all matching log levels, and `current-error.log` - contains only log messages with `error` logging level.
+When log file reaches configured size, it will be moved to `<timestamp>-combined.log` or `<timestamp>-error.log` and new log file with `current-` prefix will be created.

 ## Available .env settings

 - `PORT` - port number on which Home Library Service API will run in container and will be accessible outside